Virginia Tuition Assistance Grant (VTAG)

 How do I earn the grant?

 Students need to obtain an application and mail or deliver it to the Central Financial Aid Office by July 31 to be eligible for the grant for the upcoming academic year.
-We are unable to receive faxed copies of this application.
 Applications received after July 31, but not later than December 1, may receive a partial award depending on the state's funding.
 Recommended submission date is by June 1, prior to the start of the fall semester.

 Print the application.
 (Adobe Reader Required)